-My physical inspection of the roof void areas were restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatches/door.
+My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
+As a result, the roof void area was only viewed from the access hatch.

-My inspection of the roof covering was restricted from

-ground level and some parts were not visible.
+My inspection of the roof covering was restricted from ground level and some parts were not visible.